manik1080/QSGAN/README.md

 # QSGAN
 Patch-Based Hybrid Quantum Semi-Supervised Generative Network (QSGAN)

-Currently working on changing the dataset to an image dataset, maybe cifar-10 or mnist, with PCA so that it can be reversed to generate the original image.
+Currently working on changing the dataset to an image dataset, maybe cifar-10, with PCA so that it can be reversed to generate the original image.